WSU-kduncan/ceg3120-EvanMusic14/Projects/Project0/git-guide.md

   - Takes the changes made in one branch of a repository and merges them into another to combine the work history
   - `git merge nameofbranch`
 - pull
-  - Combines both fetch and merge commans
+  - Combines both fetch and merge commands
   - First it will fetch the files from the repository then automatically merge them into the branch
   - `git pull`
 - branch